isabella232/dynamic-media-classic.en-1/help/publish-setup.md

 >[!NOTE]
 >
->If you want to set up Localization Support options in Dynamic Media Classic, such as the Locale Map field, contact Adobe Dynamic Media Classic Technical Support.
-Or, send an email to s7support@adobe.com requesting setup help.
+>If you want to set up Localization Support options in Dynamic Media Classic, such as the Locale Map field, [use the Admin Console to create a support case.](https://helpx.adobe.com/enterprise/admin-guide.html/enterprise/using/support-for-experience-cloud.ug.html) In your support case, request setup help.

 A common way to use Dynamic Media Classic is to manage the product imagery on e-Commerce websites.
 International businesses face the challenge that assets for similar products look different from country to country.
 Usually the differences are for a very few part of the overall media.
 Addressing such differences by copying all assets for each of the countries and over-write just the differences is a tremendous effort and contradicts the single master asset metaphor.
 Such differences for assets can endure, from country-specific videos with different audio tracks, to subtle but important differences in a power cord that is used with the product.
 Dynamic Media Classic uses a basic lookup mechanism.
 You define an order of asset suffixes in which the Image Server is looking, starting from the required locale.